netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 ##  Features {#sec-features}

    The "ietf-schedule" data model defines the recurrence related groupings using a modular approach.
-Basic, intermediate, and advanced representation of recurrence groupings are defined, with each reusing the previous one and adding more parameters.
+To that aim, a variety of representations of recurrence groupings ranging from basic to advanced (iclander like) are defined.
    To allow for different options, two features are defined in the data model:

-   *  "basic-recurrence-supported"
+   *  "basic-recurrence"
-   *  "icalendar-recurrence-supported"
+   *  "icalendar-recurrence"

    Refer to {{sec-aug}} for the use of these features.